Moreland-cas/AKM/readme.md

 bash scripts/prepare/create_gpnet_env.sh
 ```

-**Important**

-Make sure to update `CUDA_HOME` in the scripts to your actual CUDA path:
+**NOTE:** Make sure to update `CUDA_HOME` in all the scripts to your actual CUDA path:
 ```bash
 export CUDA_HOME=YOUR_ACTUAL_CUDA_PATH
 export PATH=$CUDA_HOME/bin:$PATH
 export LD_LIBRARY_PATH=$CUDA_HOME/lib64:$LD_LIBRARY_PATH
 ```

-## Data and Checkpoints
+## Datasets and Checkpoints
-This section provides instructions for downloading the necessary data and model checkpoints to set up the simulation environment and third-party methods.
+This section provides instructions for downloading the necessary data and model checkpoints to run the simulation experiments.

-### Downloading Articulated Object Assets
+### 1. Downloading Articulated Object Assets
 To download the articulated object assets for simulation, run the following command:
 ```bash
 bash scripts/prepare/download_data.sh
 ```

-### Downloading Third-Party Model Checkpoints
+### 2. Downloading Third-Party Model Checkpoints
 To download the checkpoints for third-party models, execute:
 ```bash
 bash scripts/prepare/download_ckpts.sh
 ```

-### Downloading RAM Affordance Memory
+### 3. Downloading RAM Affordance Memory
 To download the RAM affordance memory, use:
 ```bash
 bash scripts/prepare/download_ram.sh
 ```

-### (Optional) Pre-Extracting DIFT Features for RAM Memory
+### 4. (Optional) Pre-Extracting DIFT Features for RAM Memory
 To significantly improve efficiency, we strongly recommend pre-extracting DIFT features for the reference images in RAM memory.
 Activate the environment and run the following commands:
 ```bash
 conda activate akm
 python scripts/prepare/pre_extract_dift_feat.py
 ```

-### Setting Up the AnyGrasp Detector
+### 5. (Optional) Setting Up the AnyGrasp Detector
 To use the [AnyGrasp](https://github.com/graspnet/anygrasp_sdk) Detector, you need to prepare a license file.
 Follow the [instructions](https://github.com/graspnet/anygrasp_sdk/tree/main/license_registration) in the license registration guide.
 Once obtained, place the license file in the `AKM/akm/utility/grasp` directory with the following structure:
 ```
 ├── anygrasp.py